Fact or Fiction: Verifying Scientific Claims: The task

-The inputs to our fact-checking task are a scientific claim $c$ and a corpus of abstracts $\cA$.
+{\bf Task Formulation} The inputs to our task are a scientific claim $c$ and a corpus of abstracts $\cA$.
 All abstracts $a \in \cA$ are labeled as $y(c, a)\in\{$\supports, \refutes, \notenough$\}$ with respect to a claim $c$.
-The abstracts that either \support or \refute $c$ are referred to as \emph{evidence abstracts} for $c$.
-We denote the set of evidence abstracts $\cE(c)$.
+The abstracts that either \support or \refute $c$ are referred to as \emph{evidence abstracts} for $c$, denoted as $\cE(c)$.
 Each evidence abstract $a \in \cE(c)$ is annotated with rationales.
-A single rationale $R$ is a collection of sentences $\{r_1(c, a), \dots, r_{m}(c, a)\}$ sufficient to justify the label $y(c, a)$, where $m$ is the number of sentences in rationale $R$.
-We denote the set of all rationales as $\cR(c, a) = \{R_1(c, a), \dots, R_n(c, a)\}$, where $n$ is the number of rationales.
+A single rationale $R_i$ is a collection of sentences $\{r_1(c, a), \dots, r_{m}(c, a)\}$, where $m$ is the number of sentences in rationale $R_i$.
+We denote the set of all rationales as $\cR(c, a) = \{R_1(c, a), \dots, R_n(c, a)\}$.

 Given a claim $c$ and a corpus $\cA$, the system must predict a set of evidence abstracts $\Ehat(c)$.
-For each abstract $a \in \Ehat(c)$, it must predict a label $\yhat(c, a)$, and a collection of \emph{rationale sentences} $\Shat(c, a) = \{\shat_1(c, a), \dots, \shat_m(c, a)\}$.
-Note that although the gold annotations may contain multiple separate rationales, to simplify the prediction task we simply require the model to predict a single collection of \emph{rationale sentences}; these sentences may come from multiple gold rationales.
+For each abstract $a \in \Ehat(c)$, it must predict a label $\yhat(c, a)$, and a collection of \emph{rationale sentences} $\Shat(c, a) = \{\shat_1(c, a), \dots, \shat_{\ell}(c, a)\}$.
+Note that although the gold annotations may contain multiple separate rationales, to simplify the prediction task we only require the model to predict a single collection of \emph{rationale sentences}; these sentences may encompass multiple gold rationales.